| Mr Pemberton

 heading out the door when the librarian shouted

 at me in a very rude voice.
+Excuse

-me, the key?” she said.
+me, the key? she said.
+Yes,

-thank you,” I said.
+thank you, I said.
+Well can

-I please have it back.”
+I please have it back.
+I stopped in

 the doorway and thought really hard and you know,

-I couldn’t think where I’d left the key.
+I couldnt think where Id left the key.

-“It’s in the door,” I said.
+Its in the door, I said.
+It was a

 little white lie.
-I mean I really couldn’t
+I mean I really couldnt

 remember so it might have been in the door.
 I had